Boavizta/cloud-scanner/docs/src/reference/limits.md

 ## Perimeter / scope

-Cloud scanner only provides impacts related to Compute resources (the Virtual Machines).
+Cloud scanner _only_ estimates the impacts of your AWS EC2  instances.

-Several significant aspectof the cloud provider are **excluded**:
+Several significant aspects of the global impacts of cloud usage are **excluded**:

 - only measure _compute_ instances (EC2 VM's)
 - do not account for the surrounding cloud infrastructure (network, control plan)